emigre/openseadragon-annotations/README.md

 ```

-Create an OpenSeadragon viewer and run `initializeAnnotations()` to start using the plugin.
+Create an OpenSeadragon viewer and run `initializeAnnotations()` to start drawing annotations.

 ```javascript
 var viewer = OpenSeadragon({